Introducing guest blogger Jen from Travel with a Plan

 Where is Duluth

-As one of the 4 Great Lakes of North America, Lake Superior is the largest freshwater lake in the world.
+As one of the 4 Great Lakes of North America, Lake Superior is the largest freshwater lake in the world, known for it’s excellent Fly Fishing opportunities.
 Families, couples, and outdoor enthusiasts flock to this part of the country for its nautical atmosphere, unmatched beauty, and laid back locals.

 Duluth is a popular road trip destination and weekend getaway for those living in the Midwestern, U.S. Other visitors choose to fly into Duluth International Airport, or into the larger Minneapolis, St. Paul International Airport which is located 2 hours south of Duluth.